levon003/wiki-ores-feedback/README.md

 ### Timeline

 An initial version of this project started in January 2020.
 A revised version of this project, and development of ORES Inspect, started in January 2021.
-The work was presented at the [Wiki Workshop](https://wikiworkshop.org/) in June 2024.
+ORES-Inspect was presented at the [Wiki Workshop](https://wikiworkshop.org/) in June 2024.

+To cite this work, cite our Wiki Workshop 2024 paper:

+>Zachary Levonian, Lauren Hagen, Lu Li, Jada Lilleboe, Solvejg Wastvedt, Aaron Halfaker, Loren Terveen.
+2023.
+[ORES-Inspect: A technology probe for machine learning audits on enwiki]([https://arxiv.org/abs/2310.03184](https://arxiv.org/abs/2406.08453)).
+In _Wiki Workshop 2024_, Online.
+DOI:https://doi.org/10.48550/arXiv.2406.08453